mickeysanchez/tour_mapper/README.md

 A single page, non-sign-in, Angular.js, version of Tour Planner's embeddable tour maps.

+####To view
 Start a server:

-	from root:
+From root:
+Option 1:

-	option 1: ruby -run -e httpd . -p 8000
+	ruby -run -e httpd . -p 8000

+Option 2:

-	option 2: python -m SimpleHTTPServer
+	python -m SimpleHTTPServer

-	in browser navigate to:
+In browser navigate to:

 	http://localhost:8000/app

-To run tests:
+####To run tests:

-	for jasmine unit tests:
-	open SpecRunner.html in a browser
+For jasmine unit tests jus open SpecRunner.html in a browser

 for protractor integration tests (coming soon!):

-	make sure app server is running
+1. make sure app server is running

-	start standalone selenium server:
+2. start standalone selenium server:

 		webdriver-manager start (may need sudo)
 		(you can install using: webdriver-manager update --standalone)

-	then from root:
+3. then from root:

 		protractor app/spec/test_config.js

-	(you can install using: npm install -g protractor)
+(you can install protractor using: npm install -g protractor)

-To edit Sass:
+#### To edit Sass:

 from root:

 	sass --watch app/css/app.scss:app/css/app.css

 #Notes